Non-Resonant Raman Optical Activity From Phase-Space Electronic Structure Theory: Standard Berry Curvature Theory Based on BO Theory

 For the electric-dipole magnetic-dipole polarizability $\bm G'$, one can find an expression without summing over states as follows.
 As suggested by Amos,\cite{amos_electric_1982} one can divide both sides of Eq. \ref{eq:G_imag} by $\omega$ and then take the static limit.
 In so doing, one arrives at the Berry-curvature-like expression

 To obtain Eq.\ref{eq:G_amos} from Eq.\ref{eq:G_sum}, one can write out the derivatives of the perturbed wavefunction in Eq. \ref{eq:phi} with respect to the external magnetic and electric field,

 As mentioned above, in order to calculate non-resonant vibrational Raman optical activity, one must evaluate all three response tensors above when sandwiched between the ground vibrational state and an excited vibrational state.
 To that end, it is standard today to invoke the BO approximation, where the total molecular wavefunction is written as a product of nuclear vibrational state and electronic state $\Psi_I(\bm R, \bm r) = \psi_I(\bm r; \bm R) \chi(\bm R)$.
-Thereafter, for a given vibrational mode $k$, the polarizability tensors can be expanded in the molecular normal mode coordinates $\bm Q$ based on the Placzek's approximation.
-For example, the the electric-dipole magnetic-dipole polarizability $\bm G'$ becomes
+Thereafter, for a given vibrational mode $k$, the polarizability tensors can be expanded in the molecular normal mode coordinates $\bm X$ based on Placzek's approximation.
+For example, the the electric-dipole magnetic-dipole polarizability $\bm G'$ along normal mode $k$ is defined to first order as:

-Here $\bm S_{k} = \frac{\partial \bm R}{\partial \bm Q_k} \Big |_{\bm Q=0}$ describes the Cartesian nuclear displacements in normal mode $k$ and
+Here, $\bm S^{(k)} = \frac{\partial \bm R}{\partial X_k} \Big |_{eq}$ describes the Cartesian nuclear displacements in normal mode $k$ and

-are the standard position operator matrix elements for a harmonic oscillator.
+is the standard mass-weighted position operator matrix elements for a harmonic oscillator.